IBMTechSales/klp-think2022-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README - Copy.md

 4. Close the gedit editor window

-5. Change the permissions on **monolith-mono2micro** directory, so that it can be updated by the current user.
+5. Change the permissions on **monolith-klu** directory, so that it can be updated by the current user.

     Bluejay runs in a Docker container.
 By default, Docker runs as “root”user, and therefore all the files in the instrumented monolith directory are owned by root.

-        cd /home/ibmdemo/m2m-ws-sample/defaultapplication
+        cd /home/ibmadmin/m2m-ws-sample/defaultapplication

-        sudo chmod -R 777 ./monolith-mono2micro
+        sudo chmod -R 777 ./monolith-klu

-            When prompted for a password, enter: passw0rd (That is a numeric zero in passw0rd)
+        *When prompted for a password, enter: <strong>passw0rd</strong> (That is a numeric zero in passw0rd)

     The next step is to run test cases against the instrumented monolith application to capture runtime data for analysis.